The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Polarization in the S-TMD monolayer

-The obtained polarization consists of two terms.
-The first term, $A^\tau(k)\propto d_{cv}\mathcal{E}_\text{p}/(E_{ns}+\Delta E_{ns}-\tau\hbar\omega_\text{p})$, summarizes the result in the spirit of Elliot's formula.
+summarizes the result in the spirit of {\it Elliott formula} \cite{Elliott1957}.
 This contribution originates directly from the inter-band coupling term in the SBE.
-This result is linear with the applied field $\mathcal{E}_\text{p}$, while the other term is quadratic in the electric field.
-Therefore, in the limit of weak pump fields, this contribution dominates and reproduces the optical properties previously obtained of the semiconductors, which were mentioned in the Introduction.
+This result is linear in the applied field $\mathcal{E}_\text{p}$, while the other term is quadratic in the electric field.
+Therefore, in the limit of weak pump fields, this contribution dominates and reproduces the optical properties previously obtained for the semiconductors, which were mentioned in the Introduction.
 From this expression we observe that the magnitude of the induced polarization is suppressed by a large exciton energy in the off-resonant regime.
-Note that the result is different in different valleys, appearing from the specific coupling of light to the bands at opposite K$^+$ and K$^-$ points of the Brillouin zone of the monolayer.
-The pole structure of the result when $\hbar\omega_\text{p}\approx E_{ns}$ restores the Elliot formula and manifests the possibility of optical transitions for the resonant case.
+Note that the result is different in different valleys, appearing from the specific coupling of light to the bands at opposite $+\mathbf{K}$ and $-\mathbf{K}$ points of the Brillouin zone of the monolayer.
+The pole structure of the result when $\hbar\omega_\text{p}\approx E_{Ns}$ restores the Elliott formula and manifests the possibility of optical transitions for the resonant case.